This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Tin ceilings were all the craze in the 1920s.
 It is no longer seen in modern houses, but it had a range of benefits which was alluring for homemakers at that time.

-Tin is resistant to rust, damage from open fire cooking, and lightweight which makes it easy to install.
+Tin is resistant to rust, damage from open-fire cooking, and is lightweight which makes it easy to install.
 Beyond this, tin ceilings would come in several repeated motifs and decorations, as well as colors.

 11. Coved Ceiling

 Coved ceilings are created to form a dome-like effect in the place where the ceiling and wall meet.
 This design takes inspiration from Middle Eastern architecture and is used to elevate lighting fixtures.